 There’s an old saying that goes, “No one wants a quarter-inch drill bit, they want a quarter-inch hole.”
 By that same token, a farmer doesn’t want a welder, they simply want to join two pieces of metal.

-For most farmers, that has meant relying on an old “buzz box” Stick welder—a standard piece of equipment found on farms across Canada for the last 75 years.
+For most farmers, that has meant relying on an old “buzz box” stick welder.

 But just as seed, breeding and harvesting technologies have changed over that period to make farming an easier, more productive process, welding technologies have likewise improved to offer similar benefits.

-Although certainly capable of meeting the demands of most farm welding applications, Stick welders also have limitations that can be overcome by the use of other welding methods, particularly wire welding, which includes Gas Metal Arc Welding (GMAW) also known as MIG (Metal Inert Gas)—and flux cored arc welding (FCAW).
+Although certainly capable of meeting the demands of most farm welding applications, stick welders also have limitations.
+These limitations can be overcome with other welding methods, particularly wire welding, which includes Gas Metal Arc Welding (GMAW) also known as MIG (Metal Inert Gas) and flux cored arc welding (FCAW).

-Both MIG and FCAW are performed with the same welder and differ only in the way the weld is protected from contamination by the surrounding air environment.
+You can perform both MIG and FCAW with the same welder, and the processes differ only in the way they protect the weld from contamination by the surrounding air environment.

 |This farmer is using a Millermatic® all-in-one MIG weld a stiffener plate to bolster the strength on the ramp for a trailer.

-In the case of MIG welding, an inert gas, such as argon or CO2, is used to shield the filler metal from contamination.
-For flux cored welding, the flux shielding is built into the wire, eliminating the need for a shielding gas and making it suitable for outdoor conditions where the wind would disperse the gas when using MIG.
+In the case of MIG welding, an inert gas, such as argon or CO2, shields the filler metal from contamination.
+For flux cored welding, the flux shielding is built into the wire, eliminating the need for a shielding gas.
+This makes it suitable for outdoor conditions where the wind would disperse the gas when using MIG.

 “It depends on how much welding someone will be doing,” explained Doug Thompson, an Ontario cattle rancher turned welding shop owner.
 “If they’re doing a lot of repairs, it could be something to look into, but if it’s a guy who won’t weld more than once a month, I wouldn’t recommend moving to a MIG unit.”

-Although MIG units may initially cost more than a Stick welder, that cost expense may be made up for in more efficient use of filler metals, ease of use and suitability on difficult to weld metals, such as aluminum.
+Although MIG units may initially cost more than a stick welder, that cost is made up for in more efficient use of filler metals, ease of use and suitability on difficult-to-weld metals, such as aluminum.

 |Father and son team Murry (left) and Doug Thompson designed and fabricated this portable bleacher using Miller welding equipment.
 For mobile fabrication, the multiple process capabilities of their trailer-mounted Trailblazer 301G allow them to tackle any welding task.

-Both MIG and FCAW can be done on the same welder.
+You can do both MIG and FCAW on the same welder.
 Like Stick welding, FCAW requires the operator to remove slag afterwards.
-FCAW and Stick are equally suited to welding on dirty or rusted material and can be used in windy conditions.
+FCAW and stick are equally suited to welding on dirty or rusted material and for welding in windy conditions.